Lava519/Movie-WatchList/README.md

 2. Run with docker:\
     `docker compose up`\
     or\
-    `docker compose up --watch` for automatic updates when editing
+    `docker compose up --watch` for automatic updates when editing.